Netronome/nfp-drv-kmods/README.md

 1. Please simply remove the firmware file from `/lib/firmware` if you don't want it loaded.
 2. Reset on init will be performed anyway if firmware file is found.
-3. The valid range for this value is firmware dependent.

 ## nfp_netvf.ko